Looking For Lynx In The Sierra Andujar

 Our Looking for Lynx tour features the area of Sierra de Andujar in northern Andalucia.
 This tour operates from September to mid-May.
 Our highly successful “Looking for Lynx” tours will see you tracking one of only two known viable populations of Iberian Lynx left on the peninsula.

 This species is one of the world’s most endangered felines, so low in numbers that it could be the next cat to follow in the tracks of the Sabre-Toothed Tiger.
-There are approximately only 300 of these fabulous looking cats believed to exist in the wild.
+On an optimistic note, in the last 5 years, numbers have increased encouragingly owing to a successful reintroduction programme.
 Their population decline has been caused by loss and fragmentation of habitat, traps, illegal hunting, road accidents and decline in food sources.

 This beautiful National Park in Northern Andalucia lies between the Rivers Jandula and Yeguas.
 It contains rolling woodlands where Golden Orioles call from the holm and cork oaks along with flocks of chattering Azure-Winged Magpies.